glasgowneuro/attys-comm/README.md

 #### From source

 You need to have swig-3.x installed.
-Then run in the `cpp` directory:
+Then run:

 ```
 cmake .